 The HIFIMAN Deva is the definition of “premium”

 As you can see from the name, the HIFIMAN Deva utilizes the planar magnetic drivers, which we have covered above.
 Therefore, when it comes to producing real and smooth sounds, none of the other options can challenge it.

 Naturally, using the planar magnetic drivers also means that the price of this headphone can never be less than double that of the ones using dynamic drivers.
 Thus, we believe that it only fits for people who don’t have to worry about the budget.

-- Bluetooth, USB, Wired- Your Choice ★Bluetooth: A variety of HD Bluetooth protocal-LDAC, aptX-HD, aptX fully HD compatible ★USB: USB DAC via USB-C cable: up to 24bit/192kHz ★Wired: Traditional wired 3.5mm Balanced input; Also support a standard 3.5mm single ended input
+- Bluetooth, USB, Wired- Your Choice ★Bluetooth: A variety of HD Bluetooth protocal-LDAC, aptX-HD, aptX, AAC fully HD compatible ★USB: USB DAC via USB-C cable: up to 24bit/192kHz ★Wired: Traditional wired 3.5mm Balanced input; Also support a standard 3.5mm single ended input

-- Bluetooth Dongle-Small but Mighty: Companion Blueooth / USB module; Bluetooth receiver, DAC and Amp all in one.
+- Bluemini-Small but Mighty: The DEVA companion Blueooth / USB module; Bluetooth receiver, DAC and Amp all in one.
 Bluemini’s built in power amp and buffer stage filter has power, dynamics and detail enough to rival a desktop amp.
 With built-in Microphone

 - Very comfortable

 - The closest to real sounds